 Calculating GST and issuing tax invoices

 If you’re a GST-registered business you must add GST to your prices.
-You also need to issue GST invoices to customers so they know the amount of GST being added to the bill and the total cost.
+You also need to issue GST invoices to customers.

 Let’s take a look at the maths and requirements of both.